myriadrf/LimeSDR-XTRX_doc/docs/getting_started.rst

 Getting Started
 ===============

 This guide will walk you through setting up your LimeSDR XTRX board with the required hardware and software, including LimeSuiteNG and GNU Radio Companion.
 LimeSuiteNG will be used to perform a basic setup and verify the board connection, and a simple FM receiver example in GNU Radio will be covered.
-For more detailed information, please refer to the LimeSuite and GNU Radio documentation.
+For more detailed information, please refer to the LimeSuiteNG and GNU Radio documentation.

 Requirements
 ------------